How Can I Attract and Retain Talent?

 1. The Agile Workplace Design

-An agile workplace optimizes space.
+An agile workplace optimises space.
 There is no dedicated workstation for each employee -- everyone shares spaces as needed.
 This is a great advantage for organisations since almost 50 percent of space is unused on any given day.
 The organisation can optimise this space and reduce costs.

 The agile working environment can be implemented together with the activity based working one.
 Activity-based design allows employees to choose their space depending on their tasks.
 This encourages productivity, collaboration, and efficiency.
 These working environments allow employees to think creatively and get innovative.